etcharran/Nubank/README.md

 - Declare the ExistantAccountValidation in the TransactionOperation.InitializeFixture method

 ## Persistence
-The persistence layer has two repositorios one for each known Operation.
+The persistence layer has two repositories one for each known Operation.
 - AccountRepository
 - TransactionRepository

-This implementations handles the memory persistence.
+This implementations handle the memory persistence.

 # Notes